getify/You-Dont-Know-JS/scope-closures/ch4.md

 ## Globally Aware

-The global scope is present and relevant to every JS program, even though modern patterns for organizing code into modules de-emphasizes reliance on storing identifiers in that namespace.
+The global scope is present and relevant in every JS program, even though modern patterns for organizing code into modules de-emphasizes much of the reliance on storing identifiers in that namespace.

-With the proliferation of our code far beyond the confines of the browser, it's especially important to have a solid grasp on the differences in how the global scope (and global scope object!) behaves across different JS environments.
+Still, as our code proliferates more and more beyond the confines of the browser, it's especially important we have a solid grasp on the differences in how the global scope (and global scope object!) behaves across different JS environments.

-With the big picture of global scope now clarified, the next chapter begins dissecting the rules of lexical scope that impact how and when variables can be used.
+With the big picture of global scope now sharper in focus, the next chapter again descends into the finer details of lexical scope, examining how and when variables can be used.